Bioconductor/bioconductor.org/content/help/bioconductor-cloud-ami.md

 running instance as you see fit.
 Typically this will involve installing R packages with <code>biocLite()</code>, and software packages (at the operating system level) with the Ubuntu package manager <code>apt-get</code>.

-When your instance is customized to your liking, issue the following commands (as root):
+When your instance is customized to your liking, issue the following commands:

-	clean_ami
+	sudo clean_ami
 	exit

 This will remove unneeded files from your AMI, clear your shell history, and log you out of your instance.